A rocking or swinging motion or movement

 Capable of causing someone to believe that something is true or real

-Hanging or drooping downwards
+Hanging down or overhanging

 Moving backwards and forwards in a swinging motion